jjcazel/JS_Project_Danceability/README.md

 MVPs
 * Be able to log into a personal Spotify account
 * Be able to communicate with Spotify API to render danceability factor of any song in their library
-* Style with visuals that are appriate for each song and mood
+* Style with visuals that are appropriate for each song and mood
 * Use D3 to display the dancebility of one or multiple songs or a whole list of songs

 Development Timeline